Richardson Gang: "Mad" Frankie Fraser

 Frankie Fraser teamed up with the Richardson gang in the early 1960s.
 His criminal career began at age 13 with theft.

-During the Second World War his crimes escalated, including shopbreaking and desertion.
+During World War II his crimes escalated, including shopbreaking and desertion.
 He was a known associate of gangster Billy Hill throughout the 1950s.
 After joining the Richardsons, he served as their enforcer.
 Reportedly, Fraser's favourite brand of punishment was extracting teeth with pliers.

 Over his long criminal career, Fraser spent 40–42 years in prison.
 He died in 2014 of complications from surgery.

 Other members

-Other members of the gang included the hitman Jimmy Moody, Roy Hall (who operated the electric generator), Bartholomew (Barry) Harris (who was the getaway driver for the gang), Albert Longman, Ron Lawrence (was a getaway driver and enforcer for the gang) Harry Rawlins, Alan Morse/Rigby, Frank Bailey, Harry Banks, Tommy Clark, Ron Large (Ronnie),Tommy Quinlan, James Kemmery and Mick O'Brien.
+Other members of the gang included the hitman Jimmy Moody, Derek "Del" Peterman, Roy Hall (who operated the electric generator), Bartholomew "Barry" Harris (a getaway driver), Albert Longman, Ron Lawrence (a getaway driver and enforcer), Harry Rawlins, Alan Morse/Rigby, Frank Bailey, Harry Banks, Tommy Clark, Ron "Ronnie" Large, James Kemmery, and Mick O'Brien.

 Methods

 On one occasion, a collector of "pensions" (protection money from publicans and others), was punished after being twice warned by the Richardsons for pocketing the money and spending it at Catford dog track.
 He was nailed to the floor of a warehouse near Tower Bridge for nearly two days, during which time gang members (for example, driver Harry Beard) frequently urinated on him.